Teach Your Puppy ‘Gentle’: A Trainer’s Guide to Building Bite Inhibition the Right Way

 Chewy ChumsShare

-Why “Gentle” Matters
+Why Teaching Your Puppy “Gentle” Matters

 “Gentle” isn’t just a cue—it’s one of the most powerful skills a puppy can learn.
 It teaches control, respect, and trust.
 Whether you’re feeding treats or redirecting play, a reliable “gentle” cue protects hands, builds impulse control, and lays the groundwork for lifelong good behavior.

-When to Start Teaching It
+When to Start Teaching Puppies "Gentle"

 The best time to teach “gentle” is when your puppy starts using their mouth too much during play or interaction—usually between 8 and 16 weeks old.
 But it’s never too late to reinforce it, even with older dogs.

-Step-by-Step: How to Teach “Gentle”
+Step-by-Step: How to Teach a Puppy “Gentle”

 -